zyoung11/lmgo-v2/README.md

 ## Building from Source

+1. Download the latest llama.cpp server package from [llama.cpp releases](https://github.com/ggml-org/llama.cpp/releases) (e.g. `llama-b*-bin-win-cuda-cu12.4-x64.zip`) and place it in the project root
+2. Run:

 ```bash
 go mod tidy
 go build -ldflags "-s -w -H windowsgui" .
 ```

-The embedded llama-server is extracted on first run.
-To use a different build, replace the `.zip` file before building.
+The `.zip` is embedded into the binary via `//go:embed` and extracted to `server/` on first run.
+To use a different build (e.g. ROCm), replace the `.zip` file before building.

 ## Related